Inaccessible Island

 Inaccessible Island is a volcanic island located in the South Atlantic Ocean, 31 km south-west of Tristan da Cunha.
-Its highest point, Cairn Peak, reaches 581 m, and the island is 12.65 km2 in area.
-The volcano was last active six million years ago and is currently extinct.
+Its highest point, Swale's Fell, reaches 581 m, and the island is 12.65 km2 in area.
+The volcano was last active approximately one million years ago and is now extinct.

-Inaccessible Island is part of the archipelago of Tristan da Cunha, which is part of the overseas territory of the United Kingdom known as Saint Helena, Ascension and Tristan da Cunha.
-Tristan da Cunha itself is accessible only by sea via a seven-day voyage from Cape Town, South Africa, and the harbour on Inaccessible Island allows access for only a few days of the year.
-Access to the island must be granted by the local government office.
+Inaccessible Island is a part of the archipelago of Tristan da Cunha, which is a part of the overseas territory of the United Kingdom known as Saint Helena, Ascension and Tristan da Cunha.
+Tristan da Cunha itself is accessible only by sea via a seven-day voyage from Cape Town, South Africa.
+The harbour on Inaccessible Island allows access for only a few days of the year.
+Access to Inaccessible Island must be granted by the local government office.

 Geography

 The island is approximately 40 km to the southwest of the main island of the Tristan da Cunha archipelago.
-Mostly desolate and inhospitable, the island has few small, rocky beaches.
+Mostly desolate and inhospitable, the island has a few small, rocky beaches that host penguins and subantarctic fur seals.
 Generations of sailors were wary of the difficult landing and inhospitable terrain.
 Inaccessible Island has been without permanent inhabitants since 1873.

-Along with Gough Island, Inaccessible Island is a protected wildlife reserve and both make up the UNESCO World Heritage Site of Gough and Inaccessible Islands.
-Inaccessible Island is home to the endemic Inaccessible Island rail, the world's smallest extant flightless bird.
+Along with Gough Island, Inaccessible Island is a protected wildlife reserve.
+Together they form the UNESCO World Heritage Site of Gough and Inaccessible Islands.
+Inaccessible Island is home of the endemic Inaccessible Island rail, the world's smallest extant flightless bird.

 History

-Inaccessible Island was discovered in January 1656 during a voyage by ’t Nachtglas ("the night glass"), a Dutch ship under the command of Jan Jacobszoon, 146 years after Tristan da Cunha was first sighted by Portuguese sailors.
-Jacobszoon originally named it "Nachtglas" island.
+Inaccessible Island was discovered in January 1656 during a voyage by the Nachtglas ("the night glass"), a Dutch ship under the command of Jan Jakobszoon.
+It was discovered 146 years after Tristan da Cunha was first sighted by Portuguese sailors.
+Jakobszoon originally named it "Nachtglas" island.

-There are two explanations for the name "Inaccessible" island.
-One is that on maps the newly found island was referred to as "inaccessible" because the Dutch crew who landed were not able to reach its interior.
+There are two explanations for the name "Inaccessible" Island.
+One is that the Dutch crew who landed were not able to reach its interior.
 The other claims that French captain d'Etcheverry renamed the island in 1778 after not being able to land.

-In 1803, US sailors led by Amasa Delano made landfall on the island.
+In 1803, US sailors led by Amasa Delano made landfall on the island during a voyage to the Cape of Good Hope.